SFDO-Community-Sprints/npc-best-practices/docs/fundraising/use-cases-upgrades-and-downgrades-for-recurring-gifts.md

 **Definition:**

 Represented by changes in the recurring gift record, including updated amounts and payment schedules.
 Additionally, a change history log tracks modifications, providing transparency and maintaining donor communication.
-See [Upgrade or Downgrade a Recurring Gift Commitment](https://help.salesforce.com/s/articleView?id=sfdo.npc_fr_upgrade_downgrade_recurring_gift_commitment.htm&type=5) on Salesforce for more.
+See [Upgrade or Downgrade a Recurring Gift Commitment](https://help.salesforce.com/s/articleView?id=sfdo.npc_fr_upgrade_downgrade_recurring_gift_commitment.htm&type=5) on Salesforce Help for more.

 **Upgrades for Recurring Gifts**: This refers to the process of increasing the amount, frequency, or duration of a donor's recurring gift.
 An upgrade indicates that a donor is willing to contribute more to support the organisation, reflecting increased engagement or capacity.